nextbreakpoint/flink-k8s-toolbox/README.md

     docker run --rm -it flink-k8s-toolbox:1.3.2-beta cluster status --cluster-name=test --host=$OPERATOR_HOST --port=4444 | jq -r

-Show more options with the command:

-     docker run --rm -it flink-k8s-toolbox:1.3.2-beta cluster status --help

-### How to delete a cluster
+Delete a cluster

-Execute the command:

     docker run --rm -it flink-k8s-toolbox:1.3.2-beta cluster delete --cluster-name=test --host=$OPERATOR_HOST --port=4444

-Show more options with the command:

-    docker run --rm -it flink-k8s-toolbox:1.3.2-beta cluster delete --help

-### How to stop a running cluster
+Stop a running cluster

-Execute the command:

     docker run --rm -it flink-k8s-toolbox:1.3.2-beta cluster stop --cluster-name=test --host=$OPERATOR_HOST --port=4444

-Show more options with the command:

-    docker run --rm -it flink-k8s-toolbox:1.3.2-beta cluster stop --help

-### How to restart a stopped or failed cluster
+Restart a stopped or failed cluster

-Execute the command:

     docker run --rm -it flink-k8s-toolbox:1.3.2-beta cluster start --cluster-name=test --host=$OPERATOR_HOST --port=4444

-Show more options with the command:

-    docker run --rm -it flink-k8s-toolbox:1.3.2-beta cluster start --help

-### How to start a cluster and run the job without savepoint
+Start a cluster and run the job without savepoint

-Execute the command:

     docker run --rm -it flink-k8s-toolbox:1.3.2-beta cluster start --cluster-name=test --without-savepoint --host=$OPERATOR_HOST --port=4444

-### How to stop a cluster without creating a savepoint
+Stop a cluster without creating a savepoint

-Execute the command:

     docker run --rm -it flink-k8s-toolbox:1.3.2-beta cluster stop --cluster-name=test --without-savepoint --host=$OPERATOR_HOST --port=4444

-### How to create a new savepoint
+Create a new savepoint

-Execute the command:

     docker run --rm -it flink-k8s-toolbox:1.3.2-beta savepoint trigger --cluster-name=test --host=$OPERATOR_HOST --port=4444

-### How to get the status of a cluster
+Get the status of a cluster

-Execute the command:

     docker run --rm -it flink-k8s-toolbox:1.3.2-beta cluster status --cluster-name=test --host=$OPERATOR_HOST --port=4444

-### How to scale a cluster
+Rescale a cluster (with savepoint)

-Execute the command:

     docker run --rm -it flink-k8s-toolbox:1.3.2-beta cluster scale --cluster-name=test --task-managers=4 --host=$OPERATOR_HOST --port=4444

-### How to get the details of the running job
+Get the details of the running job

-Execute the command:

     docker run --rm -it flink-k8s-toolbox:1.3.2-beta job details --cluster-name=test --host=$OPERATOR_HOST --port=4444

-### How to get the metrics of the running job
+Get the metrics of the running job

-Execute the command:

     docker run --rm -it flink-k8s-toolbox:1.3.2-beta job metrics --cluster-name=test --host=$OPERATOR_HOST --port=4444

-### How to get a list of Task Managers
+Get a list of Task Managers

-Execute the command:

     docker run --rm -it flink-k8s-toolbox:1.3.2-beta taskmanagers list --cluster-name=test --host=$OPERATOR_HOST --port=4444

-### How to get the metrics of the Job Manager
+Get the metrics of the Job Manager

-Execute the command:

     docker run --rm -it flink-k8s-toolbox:1.3.2-beta jobmanager metrics --cluster-name=test --host=$OPERATOR_HOST --port=4444

-### How to get the metrics of a Task Manager
+Get the metrics of a Task Manager

-Execute the command:

     docker run --rm -it flink-k8s-toolbox:1.3.2-beta taskmanager metrics --cluster-name=test --host=$OPERATOR_HOST --port=4444

 You will be asked to provide a Task Manager id which you can get from the list of Task Managers.

-### How to get the details of a Task Manager
+Get the details of a Task Manager

-Execute the command:

     docker run --rm -it flink-k8s-toolbox:1.3.2-beta taskmanager details --cluster-name=test --host=$OPERATOR_HOST --port=4444

 You will be asked to provide a Task Manager id which you can get from the list of Task Managers.

-### How to upload a JAR file and start a job
+## How to upload a JAR file and start a job

 Flink jobs must be packaged in a regular JAR file and uploaded to the JobManager.